 The Company's investments in marketable securities are classified as available-for-sale and are carried at fair value.
 The Company accounts for its investment securities available for sale using the fair value election pursuant to ASC 825, Financial Instruments ("ASC 825"), where changes in fair value are recorded in unrealized gains (losses), net on the Company's Condensed Consolidated Statements of Operations.
 The Company determines the appropriate classification of these investments at the time of purchase and reevaluates such designation at each balance sheet date.
-The Company's marketable securities are classified as current assets if the maturity date is less than one year from the date of purchase and they may be readily liquidated, balance sheet date.
+The Company's marketable securities are classified as current assets if the maturity date is less than one year from the balance sheet date.